madewokherd/ALttPDoorRandomizer/README.md

 - In Mixed OW Tile Swap, Smith and Stumpy have issues when their tiles are swapped.
 Progression cannot be found on them when these tiles are swapped
 - Screens that loop on itself and also have free-standing items, the sprites are duplicated and can cause item duplication
 - When OWG are performed to enter mega-tile screens (large OW screens), there is a small chance that an incorrect VRAM reference value causes the map graphics to offset in increments of 16 pixels
-- There may be an issue with progression being front-loaded in the seed in some scenarios, due to an unsophisticated shuffle algorithm that could make varying-sized parts of each world unreachable

 # Feedback and Bug Reports

 All feedback and dev conversation happens in the #ow-rando channel on the [ALTTP Randomizer discord](https://discordapp.com/invite/alttprandomizer).

-# Installation from source
+# Installation from Source

 See these instructions.

 https://github.com/codemann8/ALttPDoorRandomizer/blob/OverworldShuffle/docs/BUILDING.md

-When installing platform specific dependencies, don't forget to run the appropriate command from the bottom of the page!
-Those will install missing pip dependencies.
+This program requires all python dependencies that are necessary to run Aerinon's Door Randomizer plus an additional 'sortedcontainers' package.
+Try running ```pip install sortedcontainers``` on the command line to install the dependency.

-Running the MultiServer and MultiClient for multiworld should run resources/ci/common/local_install.py for those dependencies as well.
+Alternatively, run ```resources/ci/common/local_install.py``` to install all the missing dependencies as well.

+# Running the Program

 To use the CLI, run ```DungeonRandomizer.py```.